idealparable/BibleQ/ExodLogistics.md

 - To any other supply not included in herds:

-[|<b>"How did the Israelites get basic necessities that their herds could not produce?"</b><br><br>
+<blockquote>|<b>"How did the Israelites get basic necessities that their herds could not produce?"</b><br><br>
 The Scythians had no problem with this.
 The Scythians became "fabulously wealthy" because they "taxed all trade that passed through their domain on its way to the Greek trading colonies on the Black Sea."
-They also provided the Greeks with wheat and other perishable commodities, receiving metals, art objects, oils and wines in return.|]
+They also provided the Greeks with wheat and other perishable commodities, receiving metals, art objects, oils and wines in return.|</blockquote>

   This would need modified for the 2 years against grain, of course, but fits with what I said about purchase above, products like wool, etc. Keep in mind this is automatically more possible for anybody in this region to some extent too since this whole area is a trade center for geographical reasons, though where they were wandering likely less than some places like the Mediterranean road to Canaan that God had them avoid.